DerSarco/appwrite-example/readme.md

 about collections and attributes you can check this [link](https://appwrite.io/docs/client/databases?sdk=android-kotlin).

-To create this attributes just press on **Creata attribute** fill the fields with the info of that attribute and create it.
+To create this attributes just press on **Create attribute** fill the fields with the info of that attribute and create it.

 Example fields: